Summer Research Program for Non‑Medical Students

 Opening new doors to medical research

-Eligible students may apply for studentship funding, established through a partnership of the Imhotep Legacy Academy, the Aboriginal Health Sciences Initiative and Dalhousie Medical School.
+Eligible students may apply for studentship funding, established through a partnership of the Imhotep Legacy Academy, Indigenous Health in Medicine, PLANS (Promoting Leadership in Health for African Nova Scotians), and Dalhousie Medical School.
 Participants will gain valuable experience in the design, execution and evaluation of research studies, which will aid and inspire them as they pursue careers in medicine, allied health professions and/or research.

 Choose from a wide array of research areas